NofarCarmeli/MinTriangulationsEnumeration/README.md

 * msc - using MCS-M algorithm.
 * lb - using LB-Triang algorithm with no heuristic for the order of vertices (faster than the following two).
 * degree - using LB-Triang algorithm with min-degree heuristic for the order of vertices.
+* initalDegree - using LB-Triang algorithm, determining the order of vertices up-front by the min-degree.
 * fill - using LB-Triang algorithm with min-fill heuristic for the order of vertices.
+* initalFill - using LB-Triang algorithm, determining the order of vertices up-front by the min-fill.

 ### triangulations_order
 The order of extending the generated minimal triangulations.